ironiq/gitzenith/README.md

 * Webserver (Apache, nginx)

 ## Installation

-* Download the [latest release](https://github.com/klaussilveira/gitlist/releases) or the [nightly build](https://github.com/klaussilveira/gitlist/releases/download/nightly/gitlist-nightly.zip) and decompress to your `/var/www/gitlist` folder, or anywhere else you want to place GitList.
+* Download the [latest release](https://github.com/ironiq/gitlist-fork/releases) and decompress to your `/var/www/gitlist` folder, or anywhere else you want to place GitList.
   * Do not use the source release, or download a branch or tag from GitHub.
 It is not suited for end-users, only development.
 * Open up the `config/config.yml` and configure your installation.
 You'll have to provide where your repositories are located.
   * Alternatively, you can export the environment variable `DEFAULT_REPOSITORY_DIR` with the directory containing your repositories